 Yes, Fall is a great time to add rose plants depending on your growing zone.
 In zones 8-10 it’s perfect weather for planting all kinds of perennials especially garden roses.
 Aim to get fall potted roses in the ground 6 weeks before your first expected frost so they have time to root.
 Don’t apply any fertilizer at planting.
 You don’t want them pumping out blooms, you want them to root and them get ready for a short Winter’s nap.

-If you don’t love in a zone with warmer Fall weather (zones-7-4), use this time to prepare a new bed by marking off the area and then adding compost.
-You can use any compost whether it be manure, bags from your local nursery store or shredded leaves (avoid using any sterilized compost).
+If you don’t live in a zone with warmer Fall weather (zones-7-4), use this time to prepare a new rose bed by marking off the area, removing weeds and then adding compost or organic material.
+You can use any compost whether it be manure, bags from your local nursery store or shredded leaves.
 This process will give the soil a chance to fully come to life over the winter months.
 By Spring, your soil will be rich and ready for new roses!